natritmeyer/site_prism/README.md

 `wait_for_<section name>` and `wait_for_no_<section name>`.
-Similar to what `element` does, these methods wait for the section to appear or disappear, respectively - the test will wait up to capybara's default wait time until the root node of the element exists or does not exist on the page/section that our section was added to.
+Similar to what `element` does, these methods wait for the section to appear or disappear, respectively - the test will wait up to capybara's default wait time until the `root_element` of the section exists or does not exist on the page/section that our section was added to.
 Given the following setup:

 ```ruby
 class MenuSection < SitePrism::Section